-Practice writing responsibility and achievement statements for one of your previous roles below or write down on a separate piece of paper.
+Practice writing responsibility and achievement statements for one of your previous roles below.

-Interview details Things discussed Positive aspects Difficult questions
+interview details things discussed positive aspects difficult questions your next career step.

-Your next career step

 If you're looking for your dream job, the Make It Happen Toolkit has everything you need to make your next move an unforgettable one.